Don't bank on Common Criteria and FIPS 140 certifications to ensure information systems' security.

 The certification processes for both FIPS 140 and Common Criteria include a hefty documentation effort by the vendor, thorough testing of security features by an independent testing lab and validation review by a governing entity.
 When completed, a product's certification is tied to a single version of software running on a specific version of hardware--it's a snapshot in time of that product and its security functions.
 This makes sense from a certification perspective, but loses its luster from the standpoint of practicality and deployment.

 In my experience, organizations do not typically deploy certified products in the configurations in which they were tested.
 While your procurement policies may limit purchases of IA or IA-enabled products to those that have been certified under FIPS 140 or Common Criteria, you probably have mandatory systems security policies that conflict with the administrative guidance policies of the certified products.
-That's
+That's because the configuration of the certified product may not be appropriate for all system deployments.

 A certified product may make certain assumptions about your operating environment that conflict with your security objectives.
 Or it may not counter specific threats to or in your environment.
 FIPS 140 and Common Criteria focus on specific security functions within a product, and vulnerabilities certainly can exist for functionalities that were not part of the certification.
 And once a product is certified, any feature additions, patches or bug fixes must be recertified to claim these as compliant.
 Given vendors' aggressive development cycles and frequent release of features and bug fixes, it's more likely they can't certify the latest version of code.